webvpro/Obsidian-CSRD-GIT/Compendiums/CSRD/en/Foci/Descends-From-Nobility.md

 ---
 aliases:
-- "Descends From Nobility"
+  - Descends From Nobility
 tags:
   - Compendium/CSRD/en/Foci
   - Focus/Category/Irregular
+title: Descends From Nobility
+collection: Foci
+kind: Compendium
 ---
 ## Descends From Nobility
 A descendent of wealth and power, you carry a noble title and the abilities granted by a privileged upbringing.